Philippines–Thailand relations: History

 During the American colonial administration in the Philippines, relations remain limited to commercial exchanges, consular contacts and the admission of Thai students to study in the then American colony.
 During this period, the biggest import of the Philippines to Thailand was rice and Thailand's biggest import from the Philippines was abaca.
 As early as 1926, Philippine universities and colleges began to accept students from Thailand.
 And after 1949, specifically during the economic crisis, the Philippines imported Thai agricultural commodities especially rice.
+In the 1970's, Thailand's Sangha Supreme Council (Mahāthera Samāgama), the most powerful Buddhist sangha in Southeast Asia which governs the Buddhist faith in three nations (Thailand, Cambodia, and Laos), made contacts with the Philippines to re-introduce Theravada Buddhism in the Philippines.
+However, the contacts were not followed through.

 On June 14, 1949, official diplomatic relations were established between the Philippines and Thailand.
+On December 14, 1949, Envoy Extraordinary and Minister Plenipotentiary Dr. Luang Bhadravadi presented his credentials to President Quirino.
+It marked the occasion of the first diplomatic mission of Thailand to the Philippines.
 On January 1, 1956, both countries' diplomatic posts were officially upgraded to embassies.

 During the later years of Philippine President Ferdinand Marcos' term and President Corazon Aquino's term, from 1978 to 1992, relations between the Philippines and Thailand remained friendly, but were in some aspects neglected due to economic crisis and the political situation in the Philippines during the Martial law era.
 The relations were strengthened again after the said period.
 Bilateral relations were further reinforced during a state visit of the Thai Prime Minister Prayut Chan-o-cha in 2015 to the Philippines.

-Agreement signed
+Agreements

 A Treaty of Friendship was signed by both countries on June 14 1949.
 Bilateral and trade relations between the two countries continue to be characterized by harmony, dynamism, and warmth and strengthened when they became founding members of the Southeast Asia Treaty Organization in 1954 and ASEAN in 1967.
 Several bilateral agreements have since been signed on defense, investment, environment, tourism, air services, and scientific, technical, agriculture, and telecommunications exchanges.
 Thailand and the Philippines signed three agreements on taxation, energy and business cooperation during a high-level Thai delegation's visit to the Philippines in 2013.
 One of these agreement between the education ministries of the two countries will be signed on exchange of English language teachers to improve language proficiency of the Thai people.
 In 2015, agreements on the Terms of Reference for the Working Group of the Philippine Army and Royal Thai Army.
 Both countries also committed each other to the Memorandum of Understanding (MOU) on Cooperation in Combating Illicit Trafficking in Narcotic Drugs and the Memorandum of Agreement (MOA) on the Exchanges of Professional Teachers.